Why choose Washington University Orthopedics?

-With 84 orthopedic specialists at eight locations, our practice provides trusted, personalized and convenient care for patients of all ages.
+With over 80 orthopedic specialists at nine locations, our practice provides trusted, personalized and convenient care for patients of all ages.
 Our physicians have advanced fellowship training in ten different musculoskeletal subspecialty areas, which means you receive a precise diagnosis and treatment plan for any bone or muscle injury or condition.
 For immediate care, call our Orthopedic Injury Clinic for same-day appointments at two area locations.

 We’re also among the first departments at Washington University School of Medicine to implement the National Institute of Health's (NIH) Patient-Reported Outcomes Measurement Information System, or PROMIS.
 This national initiative uses an algorithm and patient questionnaires to hone in on how factors such as lifestyle choices, obesity, exercise and mental health impact the progression of diseases or the outcome of different treatment options.

 Read more about our the history of our department.